Thursford Collection: Thursford Museum

 As Cushing's collection grew, more enthusiasts travelled to Thursford to help restore and then view his collection.
 Thus, in the early 1970s Cushing opened his museum in what was then a series of old farm sheds, and would personally tour the audience between exhibits, most often dressed in a countryman's flat cap, tweed jacket and muffler over baggy jumper, trousers and gumboots.
 He would then shake each visitor's hand, and ask departing guests with a blunt "Did yer loik it, then?"

 The original museum had limited opening times, but Cushing expanded the attraction to include a gift shop and tea rooms, and opened seven days a week during the summer season.
 In 1982 he co-wrote, with Ian Starsmore, Steam at Thursford.
 For the scale of his efforts in saving much of Britain's steam heritage, Cushing was appointed an MBE in 1989.

 Thursford Collection

 In 1976, Cushing realised his collection could be subject to death duties when he died, and so set up the Thursford Collection as a trust-endowed charity which took effect in January 1977.
 Now run by George's youngest son John, the Thursford Collection attracts 170,000 visitors a year.
 George Cushing died on 26 February 2003, aged 98.

 The collection today includes a Mighty Wurlitzer which is the fourth-largest in Europe, and has a total of 1,339 pipes.
-The Wurlitzer was rescued from the Paramount Theatre / Odeon Cinema Leeds.
+The organ was rescued from the Paramount Theatre / Odeon Cinema Leeds.
 There is also a 19th-century gondola merry-go-round which was built in the Norfolk factory of Frederick Savage, decorated with carved heads depicting Queen Victoria and her family, including the German Kaiser Wilhelm II.